Non-linear realizations and invariant action principles in higher gauge theory: The SW-GN formalism in FDA theory

-Moreover, if the gauge parameter $\varepsilon$ is evaluated in the coset space, the analytical extension of eq. (\ref{5C}) immplies that the gauge variation $\delta\xi$ must be such
+Similarly, for an infinitesimal gauge parameter lying in the coset space, we consider the analytic extension of eq. (\ref{5Cinf}) by plugging in the shifting of eq. (\ref{def2}).
+In this case, eq. (\ref{5Cinf}) implies that the gauge variation of the FDA1 multiplet $\delta\xi$ must verify the following condition:

-where $h$ is a vector of the stability subalgebra and the bracket $\left[ ,\right] $ denotes the product defined in eq. (\ref{bilinear}).
-This condition is equivalent to the statement that the components of the l.h.s of eq. (\ref{hh}) along the basis vectors of the coset subspace vanishes, which in turns, allows to explicitly obtain the transformation law of $\xi$ for particular cases.
+where the bracket $\left[ ,\right] $ denotes the product defined in eq. (\ref{def2}).
+This condition is equivalent to the statement that the sum in the l.h.s of eq. (\ref{hh}) must be a vector of the stability algebra, while its component along the coset subspace vanishes.
+The vanishing of the sum in the coset space allows to explicitly obtain the transformation law of $\xi$ for particular cases just as it happens in the Lie algebra case.
+Thus, by fixing the transformation law of $\xi$ according to (\ref{hh}), the non-linear gauge field transforms as a connection of the stability subgroup, making possible the formulation of gauge invariant theories for FDA1.